excel

 Printing on pre-printed checks from Excel requires a precise alignment of check fields and spreadsheet data.
 It's a task that involves careful formatting and understanding of Excel's print settings.

-In the following sections, we'll discuss step-by-step methods to print on pre-printed checks using Excel and highlight why Sourcetable serves as an easier alternative for this task.
+In the following sections, we'll discuss step-by-step methods to print on pre-printed checks using Excel, and show how Sourcetable's AI capabilities can streamline this process - try it yourself at app.sourcetable.com.

 How to Print on Pre-Printed Checks Using Excel